Current COVID-19 and City Operations Information.

 - Utility payments, parking tickets and municipal court fines may be made online.

-Public Works – The public works office is closed to the public while work carries on, following all hygiene and physical distancing guidelines.
+Public Works – The public works office is open to the public with limited in-person services.
 Regular maintenance, repairs, and planning for capital improvement projects continues.
 Priority is given to responding to urgent calls, while non-urgent issues will be addressed as time permits.

 Police – The Police department staff continues to work around-the-clock to answer emergency and non-emergency calls.
 The Police station front lobby is still open to address customer service requests.
 Currently, the Police Department is still not offering fingerprinting due to the necessity to social distance.